Date: July 17, 2019

 The Focus on Eye Health National Summit has become a key venue to elevate the national dialogue among diverse stakeholder groups around vision and significant public health issues such as surveillance, access, prevention messaging, service integration, program development and dissemination of best practices.
 The Summit allows its participants to develop new collaborations, integrate new vision health messages and procedures into their outreach, and improve lines of communication with internal and external partners.

-2019 Agenda: While still under development, the Summit will include a variety of presentations related to this year’s theme, "A Lifetime of Vision.”
+The Summit will include a variety of presentations related to this year’s theme, "A Lifetime of Vision.”
 The agenda will feature discussions around key pillars of public health such as health policy, surveillance, health promotion, and state/community programs as they impact vision and eye health at different points of a lifetime.

 Expected attendees include patient advocates, community-based organizations, national vision and eye health organizations, government agencies, and potentially some legislative staff.
 We will also once again host a virtual live-feed teleconference to coincide with the event, allowing for anyone interested to join in from across the country.